siddheshafc/Real-Time-Chatapp/README.md

 # Real-Time-Chatapp

 ## Description
-A real-time chat web app built using React and Socket.IO, where users can log in, add friends and communicate with them in real time.
+A web application for real-time chat communication built with React and Socket.IO, which allows users to sign up, add friends, and talk with them in real-time.

 ## Packages
 - client - React.js Chakra UI as frontend